 A Rapid Maxillary Expander (RME) is designed to widen the upper dental arches.
-Typically we don’t use RME for the lower arch.
+Typically it is less frequent to use Rapid Mandibular Expander (RME) for the lower arch.

 A RME is a custom made device fits on the inside of the upper teeth to widen the roof of the mouth to correct posterior crossbites (narrow upper arch) to create a correct width in relation to the lower teeth as well as make room for crowded teeth to grow in naturally.
 RME can be used to expand the upper jaw to fit more closely with the lower jaw and used in conjunction with other orthodontic appliances.